 With more than one child, sibling rivalry is often inevitable

-Having multiple kids at home means endless excitement and never a dull moment.
-Lucky (or not) for you and your partner, you’re both signed up as lifetime referees in the chaos!
+Having multiple children at home means endless excitement and never a dull moment.
+Lucky (or not) for you and your partner, you’re both signed up as lifetime referees in the chaos.

 Quick Read: